Interactive Gradient Descent Visualization: How Derivatives Drive Weight Updates

 Negative derivative → weight increases

-When the prediction is too low, the loss curve slopes downward to the right.
-Moving w in the positive direction (increasing it) reduces the loss.
+When the prediction is too low, moving w in the positive direction reduces the loss.

 Positive derivative → weight decreases

-When the prediction is too high, the loss curve slopes upward to the right.
-Moving w in the negative direction (decreasing it) reduces the loss.
+When the prediction is too high, moving w in the negative direction reduces the loss.

 Learning rate matters

-Too large a learning rate causes the weight to overshoot the minimum, leading to oscillation.
+Too large a learning rate causes oscillation.
 Too small and convergence is painfully slow.

 Want to use premium AI tools like ChatGPT Plus or Gemini Advanced?
-Check out SlashSub for the best subscription deals on AI products.
+Check out SlashSub for the best subscription deals.

 #AI#Machine Learning#Gradient Descent#Visualization#Deep Learning#Tutorial